-In 2020, MPHA completed a RAD conversion at the Elliot Twins that leveraged our MTW single-fund flexibility, certain approved regulatory waivers, and a tax credit partnership to minimize the near-term impact on residents and to preserve and reinvest in these homes.
-MPHA's plans to acquire a small number of sites for scattered site homes in 2020 did not materialize, given other more urgent priorities during the year; however, MPHA will likely conduct such acquisitions in 2021 and beyond.
-Ten additional units at the Elliot Twins were listed in the 2020 plan, but this was premature; these units will come online with the project completion in 2021.
+In 2021, MPHA completed a RAD conversion at the Elliot Twins that leveraged our MTW single-fund flexibility, certain approved regulatory waivers, and a tax credit partnership to minimize the near-term impact on residents and to preserve and reinvest in these homes.
+Ten additional units at the Elliot Twins were listed in the 2020 plan, but this was premature; these units came online in 2021.
+MPHA will continue to look for opportunities to acquire property that would yield in affordable housing production.

-Changes to Activity/Metrics/Data - Planned (Annual Plan) or Actual (Annual Report) None
+Changes to Activity/Metrics/Data - Planned (Annual Plan) or Actual (Annual Report)